dxlabskku/implicit-media-bias/README.md

 # Introduction

 This repository is for **'You Can't See Their Bias: Exploring Implicit Media Bias in Non-Political News Articles'** paper.
-We publicly release 1) Implicit Media Bias Dataset (IMBD) and 2) implementation code of four classifiers for reproducibility.
+We publicly release 1) Implicit Media Bias Dataset (IMBD) and 2) source code of four classifiers for reproducibility.

 ## 1. IMBD